Year level prizes

 J. F. Major Memorial Scholarship

-In 1962, James Perrins Major, a physician and member of the Standing Committee of Convocations, bequeathed funds to the University to be used for a scholarship in memory of his son, James Frank Major, a Commerce graduate who died on active service.
+In 1962, James Perrins Major, a physician and member of the Standing Committee of Convocations, bequeathed funds to the University of Melbourne to be used for an award in memory of his son, James Frank Major, a Commerce graduate who died on active service.

-The prize is valued at the net annual income of the fund and is awarded annually a full-time student who achieved the best results in the 3rd year of the BCom and who is enrolled into the BCom Honours program.
-UTR 6.116.
+The prize is valued at the net annual income of the fund (approx $1500) and is awarded annually to a full-time student who achieved the best results in the 3rd year of the Bachelor of Commerce and who is enrolled into the Honours program.
+UTR6.116 (1983).

 Martin Jilovsky Prize in Actuarial Studies

-The prize will be awarded to the final year student in the Bachelor of Commerce who is an Australian citizen and who has the highest aggregate mark across all final year Actuarial subjects.
-The prize is valued at the net annual income of the trust.
-UTR 6.72 (256).
+The prize is awarded to the final year student in the Bachelor of Commerce who is an Australian citizen and who has the highest aggregate mark across all final year Actuarial Studies subjects.
+It was established by Martin's wife, Cathie, and their three daughters, Esther, Leah and Rachel, and is valued at the net annual income of the trust (approx $1500).
+UTR6.72 (256) (2010).

 Paton Advertising Services Exhibition

-In 1954, Paton Advertising Service Pty Ltd donated money to establish a prize to be awarded annually to the best student in the second year of the Bachelor of Commerce.
+In 1954, a donation by Paton Advertising Service Pty Ltd established an annual prize which recognised the highest grades achieved in the second year of the Bachelor of Commerce.

-The prize is valued at the net annual income of the fund.
-UTR 7.92.
+The prize is valued at the net annual income of the fund (approx $1000) and is awarded to the most meritorious student.
+UTR6.92 (1982).

 William Noall & Son Prize

-To commemorate the centenary of their firm in 1957, William Noall & Son, stock and share brokers, established a fund to provide an annual scholarship for the final year Honours students completing a Bachelor of Commerce (Honours) degree.
+In 1957, to commemorate the centenary of their stock and share brokers firm, William Noall & Son established a fund to provide an annual award for a final year student completing the Bachelor of Commerce (Honours) degree.

-The prize is valued at the net annual income of the fund and is awarded to the best Honours student.
-UTR 6.100.
+The prize is valued at the net annual income of the fund (approx $750) and is awarded to the most meritorious Honours student.
+UTR6.100 (1991).